The Secret Society – Boss: Plot

-Fai (Frankie Ng) is the leader of the Hung Hing gang.
-He is a furious, violent, and prurient man, and his wife (Kara Hui) can't stand him, so she left him.
-Fai lives with his only daughter, Wing Kei (Jenny Yam), whom he cherishes and loves very much.
-One time Fai lewds a drugged girl (An Ho) in the disco.
-Later, he finds out she is the daughter of Lam Hiu Tung (Lee Siu-kei), the leader of the Yee Hing Gang.
+Fai is the leader of the Hung Hing gang.
+He is a furious, violent, and prurient man, and his wife can't stand him, so she left him.
+Fai lives with his only daughter, Wing Kei, whom he cherishes and loves very much.
+One time Fai lewds a drugged girl in the disco.
+Later, he finds out she is the daughter of Lam Hiu Tung, the leader of the Yee Hing Gang.
 Tung requests Fai's compensation, but Fai denies it.
-When the two gangs prepare for a war, anti-triad division officer Lee (Michael Tse) comes in their way, and Tung leaves with anger.
-Tung's man, Chiu Chi Lung (Jason Chu), gives him a plan to use Chi Wah (Raymond Cho), a famous gigolo, to chase and seduce Fai's daughter as revenge on Fai.
+When the two gangs prepare for a war, anti-triad division officer Lee comes in their way, and Tung leaves with anger.
+Tung's man, Chiu Chi Lung, gives him a plan to use Chi Wah, a famous gigolo, to chase and seduce Fai's daughter as revenge on Fai.
 Wing Kei and Chi Wah start to fall in love quickly, but Fai opposes their love, so Kei goes to her mom for help.
 Fai's man threatens Chi Wah to leave Wing Kei.
 Kei hates her father after she knows it and decides to leave home and marry Chi Wah.
 Kei goes to the usurer as a guarantor for Wah.
 She gives her virginity to him too.
 After that, Chi Wah exposes his actual face as a gigolo, and Kei is hurt badly.
 Fai is very angry and finds out Wah is the man of Yee Hing Gang Lam Hiu Tung.
 So, Fai starts a night attack on Tung, swearing to kill all his gang.